 “Offensively, obviously they’ve got big time talent, big time play makers; their running backs, wide receivers, they’re as good as you can play against," Graham said.

 Graham's team has plenty of talent, too, though it will be without nose tackle Jaxon Hood, who was hurt at Stanford.
 The Sun Devils bumbled their way through the first half at Stanford, particularly on special teams -- see two blocked punts.
 But they found their rhythm on both sides of the ball in the second half, particularly the fourth quarter, scoring three unanswered touchdowns before Stanford shut the door.

 Graham is particularly worried about his running game, which has been surprisingly inconsistent this year.
 The Sun Devils have rushed for 166 yards the past two games, including just 50 against Stanford.
 It would not be a good thing to pass every play against a USC team that ranks fourth in the nation with four sacks per game.

 "We’ve been a faster tempo, but we have not run the ball the way we need to run the ball,” Graham said.
 “That’s probably the biggest concern there."

 The Sun Devils’ clear edge is at quarterback.
 While Taylor Kelly hasn't been as efficient in the early going as he was last year, Kessler is averaging just 89.5 yards passing per game.
-And this will be Kessler's first road start.
+And this will be Kessler's first road start in Pac-12 play.

 While coaches are always wary of drawing a line in the sand before a game, there's a feeling of "must win" hanging over this one for both coaches.
 A victory would open up plenty of possibilities in the Pac-12 and even the national picture.
 A loss might end high preseason aspirations before the schedule even hits October.